orionlee/pht_eb_stats2/src/Processing.md

-# Processing to get the data
+# Processing to get the data for the catalog

 ## PHT Subjects with eclipsing binary tag